Mega Millions Jackpot Soars to $1.025 Billion.

 Annuity Payout: One reason to look hard at a long term structured settlement is the potential tax benefits.
 Depending on the amount of the winnings, individuals who choose annuity payments over the lump-sum payment can fall into a lower tax bracket.
 They will also receive a larger payment over the long run.
 The major downfall to an annuity payout is having unexpected financial emergencies come up that periodic payments might fail to meet.

-1. Which type of payment would you select if you won the Mega Millions?
+What payment option would you select if you won the Mega Millions?

-Cash Payout for Powerball on Tuesday, January 12th if you live in Ohio.
+Cash Payout for the Mega Millions on Friday, July 29th if you live in Ohio.

-Cash Payout for Powerball on Wednesday, January 13th if you live in Ohio.
+Annuity Payout for the Mega Millions on Friday, July 29th if you live in Ohio.

 About Citizen Advisory Group